Best Gaming Monitor 2018 – The Definitive Buying Guide For Gaming Monitors

 You can’t get this monitor everywhere yet, so if you might want to wait a bit longer if you can’t find it near you or contact local computer hardware stores to see if and when they get it in stock.

-Right now here in the year of 2017, 4K resolution is a major focus point for many display manufacturers.
-Unfortunately, 4K monitors and 4K gaming monitors are still fairly expensive and current generation graphics cards will not be able to output 4K gaming at high frame rates just yet.
-The new NVIDIA GTX 10XX series and AMD’s RX480 will be able to push much higher frame rates, especially at 4K resolution and will be ideal for VR gaming as well (virtual reality gaming).
+Right now here in the year of 2018, 4K resolution is a major priority for many display manufacturers.
+Fortunately, 4K monitors have become much more accessible and affordable this year while some 4K gaming monitors are still fairly expensive.
+Current generation graphics cards will not be able to output 4K gaming beyond 60Hz just yet.
+The new NVIDIA GTX 10XX series and AMD’s VEGA are able to push up to 60 FPS and are ideal for VR gaming as well (virtual reality gaming).

-AMD FreeSync is also a feature that the Samsung U28E590D supports, which makes this a budget 4K FreeSync monitor as well.
-It can be used for gaming as this feature will improve the overall gameplay experience.
-By this logic, the Samsung U28E590D can be called a budget 4K FreeSync gaming monitor, which this guide is mainly about.
-This adaptive refresh rate feature along with the 1ms response time will give you the best gaming experience on a very large resolution.
+Since FreeSync is also supported, it makes this a budget 4K FreeSync monitor as well.
+It can be used for gaming as this feature will greatly improve the overall gameplay experience if paired with an AMD FreeSync compatible graphics card.
+By this logic, the LG 24UD58 can be called a budget 4K FreeSync gaming monitor, which this guide is mainly about.

-The price for the Samsung U28E590D is around $430.
+The price for the LG 24UD58 IPS monitor is around $300.
 There’s a high demand for this monitor so if this is the one you need, be sure to grab it quickly!
-Samsung is currently the leading company in the development of 4K monitors and we will hear a lot more from them in the future, as 4K becomes more and more mainstream for computer monitors.
-4K resolution is still under heavy development and we should see great improvements in the year of 2017 or perhaps at the beginning of 2017.
-We hope that a very good budget 4K monitor will be released before Christmas 2017 as it will be a great gift idea!
+4K resolution is still under heavy development and we should see great improvements in the year of 2018 when we’ll finally be able to reach 144Hz at 4K.

 Best Gaming Monitor for PS4 Pro and XBOX One S